 Uninstall any VNC server software where not required.

 VNC defaults to TCP ports 5900 for the server, 5800 for browser access, and 5500 for a viewer in listening mode.
 Filtering or blocking these ports will inhibit VNC traffic utilizing default ports.

 Restrict software installation to user groups that require it.
 A VNC server must be manually installed by the user or adversary.

+Monitor for newly constructed network connections that may use Valid Accounts to remotely control machines using Virtual Network Computing (VNC).
 Use of VNC may be legitimate depending on the environment and how it’s used.
-Other factors, such as access patterns and activity that occurs after a remote login, may indicate suspicious or malicious behavior with VNC.
+Other factors, such as access patterns and activity that occurs after a remote login, may indicate suspicious or malicious behavior using VNC.

 Monitor for newly executed processes that may use Valid Accounts to remotely control machines using Virtual Network Computing (VNC).
 For example, on macOS systems the